medvedevgroup/ESSCompress/README.md

 File input format can be
 	1. a single fasta or fastq file (either gzipped or not)
-	2. a text file containing the list of multiple fasta/fastq files (one file per line)
+	2. a single text file containing the list of multiple fasta/fastq files (one file per line)

 To pass a single file as input and compress: `./essCompress -i examples/11mers.fa -k 11`